TheNPCFISH/Snow/README.md

 # Snow
 Snow is datastore (for Python now).

+## Installation
+To install SnowForPython, you need to have Pip.
+Type this in terminal to install:

+`$ pip install SnowForPython`
+or
+`pip install SnowForPython`

 ## How to use
 To make a new list, create a new file.
 For example:
 ```